akramyoussry/GB-QSensing/README.md

 In order to run the whole workflow, follow these steps:
 1) Run *"python3 train_model.py GB"*.
 This will train the GB model.
 To train the BB small/larger models use either *"python3 train_model.py BB_small"* or *"python3 train_model.py BB_large"*
-2) Run the notebook *"Sensing_Example.ipynb"*, this will run the Bayesian procedure and generate all figures.
+2) Run the notebook *"Sensing_Example_Full.ipynb"*, this will run the Bayesian procedure and generate all figures.